AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 High Customer Satisfaction

 USAA ranks highly in car insurance customer satisfaction surveys consistently.
 Data analytics firm J.D.
 Power conducts an annual survey on customer satisfaction in the auto insurance industry.
-In 2022, the most recent year for which data is available, USAA received an overall customer satisfaction score of 881 out of a possible 1,000 points, the highest of any car insurance company included in the study.3
+In 2024, USAA received an overall customer satisfaction score of 759 out of 1000 in the Central region, which is significantly higher than the study average score of 647.

 USAA offers its members several benefits when it comes to buying new cars.
 In addition to providing insurance, USAA offers its members banking and financial services.
 You can think of it as a one-stop shop for financing and insuring a car — one that can save you a lot of money.

-According to car-shopping authority Edmunds, the average auto loan interest rate in Missouri in April 2023 was just under 7 percent for new cars and 11 percent for used cars.4 Compare that to USAA’s car loans, which start at interest rates of 5 percent for 2022 or newer models or 6 percent for 2016 to 2021 models.
+According to car-shopping authority Edmunds, the average auto loan interest rate in Missouri in April 2024 was over 7 percent for new sedans and over 12 percent for used sedans.4 Interest rates for USAA’s car loans start at 4.09 percent.
 In addition, customers who enroll in autopay can get a 0.25 percent discount off their APRs for both new and used car loans.

 QUICK TIP: